symfoni/brreg-docs/source/includes/_sdk.md

 npm install @brreg-sdk
 ```

-To develop on BrregCP, you’re first going to want to get the SDK installed on your development machine.
+To develop on BrregCapTable, you’re first going to want to get the SDK installed on your development machine.

 You should also install MetaMask in Chrome as the middleware between your application the blockchain.
 [Download here](https://metamask.io/).